Skalyaev/boot2root/42challenges/bomb.md

 # bomb

-We reverse the `bomb` executable via [dogbolt](https://dogbolt.org/), then we clean/rework the source code:
+We reverse the `bomb` executable via [dogbolt](https://dogbolt.org/), then we 'clean' the source code:

 <details><summary>show</summary>